christinedom/FoodBankConnect/IDB2.tr.md

 **Hosting choices**

-* **Frontend**: Static site hosted on AWS S3 + CloudFront or served from a frontend server on EC2.
+* **Frontend**: Static site hosted on AWS or served from a frontend server on EC2.
 * **Backend**: App deployed to AWS (EC2).
 Docker images used for portability.
 * **Database**: PostgreSQL on AWS RDS.

 **Certificates & HTTPS**

-* TLS certificates via AWS Certificate Manager (ACM) + CloudFront or direct Let’s Encrypt for EC2.
+* TLS certificates via AWS Certificate Manager (ACM) or direct Let’s Encrypt for EC2.

 **Domain config**

-* `foodbankconnect.me` configured in DNS to point to CloudFront / load balancer.
+* `foodbankconnect.me` configured in DNS to point to load balancer.

 ---